 Our Houston Business Lawyers Can Help

 Non-compete agreements are commonplace during matters of executive recruitment and employment, and they are complicated by the inherent tension between the objectives of companies that wish to protect themselves, and executives who want to maximize their freedom to work in their chosen field.
-Whether you are an executive, licensed professional, or a company, our legal team at Hendershot, Cowart & Hisey, P.C. is available to help with drafting, review, negotiation, enforcement, and defense of non-compete agreements and other contractual matters.
+Whether you are an executive, licensed professional, or a company, our legal team at Hendershot Cowart, P.C. is available to help with drafting, review, negotiation, enforcement, and defense of non-compete agreements and other contractual matters.
 Contact us to request an initial consultation.